 For Invoice payment unsuccessful, URL should be https://yourappbaseurl.com/api/1.1/wf/canceled and filter event type should be invoice.payment_failed

-PDF downloads are powered by an API call which converts PDF formatted pages within the templates to PDF.
+PDF downloads are powered by an API call which converts PDF formatted pages within the template to PDF.
 These pages are invoice_view, job_view, quote_view.
-This API is deployed on heroku and you are meant to make your own deployment by following the steps below:
+This API is deployed on Heroku and you can make your own deployment by following the steps below:

 After that go to Bubble > Plugins > API Connector > PDF Generate > Render and replace the URL with that of your own Heroku app.

-The Dashboard page has many overlapping elements as a single page application.
-All major sub pages, data views and forms are overlapping each other.
+The Dashboard_lite page has many overlapping elements.
+All major sub pages, data views and forms are overlapping.
 In addition, in major repeating groups, there exist desktop and mobile versions overlapping each other.

 Group Set Job Scheduling